dylanquaale/ReadMe-Generator/README.md

   ## Usage
   npm test
   ## License
-  Eclipse
+  Apache
   ## Contributing
-  You can go to my github profile.
-Then you will unzip my file giving you access
+  You can contribute by going to my github page unzip the file then download file to your local computer
   ## Tests
   npm test
   ## Questions
-  Any questions should be directed to my email which is listed and I will be happy to answer and questions https://github.com/dylanquaale dylanquaale33@gmail.com
+  Any questions should be directed to my email https://github.com/dylanquaale dylanquaale33@gmail.com
   ## Credits
-  -Honor all credits to this project gracefully -https://gist.github.com/lukas-h/2a5d00690736b4c3a7ba -Charlie helped start the template literal
+  -Honor all of the creditors -https://gist.github.com/lukas-h/2a5d00690736b4c3a7ba -Charlie helped start the template literal
   -Ask "BCS"